sanlil/lunarlander/README.md

 Contribution
 ------------
-Feel free to contribute and to tell me about [issues](https://github.com/Sanlil/lunarlander/issues) and suggestions.
+Feel free to contribute or to tell me about [issues](https://github.com/Sanlil/lunarlander/issues) and suggestions.

 Author
 ------
 Sandra Liljeqvist
 Date: 2014-01-01